hankbao/libreboot/docs/install/bbb_setup.md

     No EEPROM/flash device found.
     Note: flashrom can never write if the flash chip isn't found automatically.

-This means that it\'s working (the clip isn\'t connected to any flash chip, so the error is fine).
+This means that it's working (the clip isn't connected to any flash chip, so the error is fine).